New podcast interview is up!

 Meeting online will never replace being with people physically.
 That’s just silly (and scary)!
 My current approach has been to learn and participate in online spaces, then show up open and available when I see loved ones or meet new folks in person.
 Personally, I find I have a lot more appreciation and bandwidth for both healing experiences and social connection when I’m not out there all the time.

 As for my own offerings, I am loving working with both individuals and groups online, providing protected space for deep release and renewal.
-I am also continuing to (or resuming) offering in-person personal ritual, group ceremony, and community healing workshops and retreats, as we need that special time to be together, on the earth, face to face.
+I am also continuing to offer in-person ritual, ceremony, workshops, and retreats, as we need that special time to be together, on the earth, face to face.

 On Release & Empower